Learning-based Online Optimization for Autonomous Mobility-on-Demand Fleet Control

-\begin{singlespace} { \Acrlong*{abk:amod} systems are a viable alternative to mitigate many transportation-related externalities in cities, such as rising vehicle volumes in urban areas and transportation-related pollution.
+\Acrlong*{abk:amod} systems are a viable alternative to mitigate many transportation-related externalities in cities, such as rising vehicle volumes in urban areas and transportation-related pollution.
 However, the success of these systems heavily depends on efficient and effective fleet control strategies.
 In this context, we study online control algorithms for \acrlong*{abk:amod} systems and develop a novel hybrid \acrlong*{abk:CO} enriched \acrlong*{abk:ML} pipeline which learns online dispatching and rebalancing policies from optimal full-information solutions.
 We test our hybrid pipeline on large-scale real-world scenarios with different vehicle fleet sizes and various request densities.
-We show that our approach outperforms state-of-the-art greedy, and model-predictive control approaches with respect to various KPIs, e.g., by up to~\resultReqMAXSBGreedy\% and on average by~\resultAvgSBGreedy\% in terms of realized profit. } { \textbf{Keywords:} mobility-on-demand, structured learning, online algorithm, central control} \end{singlespace}
+We show that our approach outperforms state-of-the-art greedy, and model-predictive control approaches with respect to various KPIs, e.g., by up to~\resultReqMAXSBGreedy\% and on average by~\resultAvgSBGreedy\% in terms of realized profit.